A Budget BBQ For A Tenner with ASDA & #CBias

 - Serve a slice of pineapple and peach half per person and dollop with a spoonful of Greek yoghurt.

-It was a modest and easy dessert – just the right serving size to satisfy a sweet tooth (I always have to have something sweet after a meal!), and the fact that it was fruit and yoghurt made it feel not so naughty!
+It was a modest and easy dessert – just the right serving size to satisfy a sweet tooth (I always have to have something sweet after a meal!), and the fact that it was fruit and yogurt made it feel not so naughty!

-Knowing how much money we tend to spend on BBQ food – things like various different meats, chips, dips, sauces and salad veggies do add up, but for a tenner and this simple (to me anyway!)
+Knowing how much money we tend to spend on BBQ food – things like various different meats, chips, dips, sauces, and salad veggies do add up, but for a tenner and this simple (to me anyway!)
 BBQ – well, by the end of it we were stuffed!!
 Had to wait a while before I even bothered to tackle the dessert!
 I remarked to hubs how far ten pounds actually went – even though we had to throw in some store cupboard bits, I think you can easily have an informal BBQ for your family on a budget much smaller than you realise!

 January 20, 2014 @ 6:34 pm